Julie Spencer: Charting Coronaviruses

 Before this year, mathematical epidemiology felt like a historical exercise for Spencer.
 “Now it’s my job to focus on COVID-19,” she says.
 “This is what I’ve been studying all the time.
 It’s all really happening.
 It’s really exciting and really upsetting at the same time.
 I feel a part of this international community of scientists.
 It’s pretty incredible.”

-“I’ve been participating in CDC [Center for Disease Control] conference calls, primarily a forum for people to share data and documents and to talk,” she adds.
+“I’ve been participating in CDC [Centers for Disease Control and Prevention] conference calls, primarily a forum for people to share data and documents and to talk,” she adds.
 “I’m only a graduate student, even though I am 56, and I’m amazed that I can participate.”

 Spencer is on track to complete her dissertation in May 2020, and in June she will start a post-doctoral position at LANL.
 Notably, none of her educational or career opportunities have required her to leave New Mexico.